Categories: News

 Anadolu Agency / Getty Images

 The Obama administration today released a report on the role automation and artificial intelligence will play in the future of the US economy — namely, what will happen to workers as more and more jobs are automated out of existence.
-It's follow-up to a previous report, 'Preparing for the Future of Artificial Intelligence', that was released by the administration in October.
+It's a follow-up to a previous report, 'Preparing for the Future of Artificial Intelligence', that was released by the administration in October.

 This new report advocates for two policies the administration has pushed for consistently throughout Obama's presidency: More investment in STEM education, and a stronger social safety net.
 The former means making sure training for high-skill jobs starts in early childhood and continues throughout college and beyond; the latter means strengthening unemployment insurance, introducing wage insurance, and modernizing tax policy in order to protect the low-skilled workers who are most likely to lose their source of income as a result of automation.